jheuer22/Mapping_Earthquakes/README.md

 # Basic Project Plan
 ## Purpose
 The purpose of this project is to visually show the differences between the magnitudes of earthquakes all over the world for the last seven days.
-We also included an overlay to show the location of all tectonic plates and an overlay to show major earthquakes over 4.0 on the Ritcher Scale.
+We also included an overlay to show the location of all tectonic plates and an overlay to show major earthquakes over 4.0 on the Richter Scale.

 ## Tasks
 To complete this project, we used a URL for GeoJSON earthquake data from the USGS website and retrieve geographical coordinates and the magnitudes of earthquakes for the last seven days.
 Then we added the data to a map.